In A.D. 286, the Roman emperor Diocletian split in half the huge Roman Empire administratively—and peacefully—under the control of two emperors.

 In contrast, the more liberal blue state antithesis is richer from globalist wealth.
-The west coast from Seattle to San Diego profits from trade with a thriving Asia.
-It is bookended by the east coast window on the European Union from Boston to Miami.
+The West Coast from Seattle to San Diego profits from trade with a thriving Asia.
+It’s bookended by the East Coast window on the European Union from Boston to Miami.

 The great research universities of the Ivy League, MIT, Caltech, Stanford, and the University of California system are bicoastal.
 Just as Rome was once the iconic center of the entire Roman project, so blue Washington, D.C., is the nerve center for big-government America.

 The salad bowl is the bicoastal model for immigration.
 Newcomers can retain and reboot their former cultural identities.

 Religion is less orthodox; atheism and agnosticism are almost the norm.
 And most of the recent social movements of American feminism, transgenderism, and critical race theory grew out of coastal urbanity and academia.

 Foreigners see blue coastal Americans as the more vibrant, sophisticated, cosmopolitan—and reckless—culture, its vast wealth predicated on technology, information, communications, finance, media, education, and entertainment.

 In turn, they concede that the vast red interior—with about the same population as blue America but with vastly greater area—is the more pragmatic, predictable, and home to the food, fuels, ores, and material production of America.